react-native-camera/react-native-camera/docs/RNCamera.md

 Function to be called when native code stops recording video, but before all video processing takes place.
 This event will only fire after a successful video recording, and it will not fire if video recording fails (use the error returned from `recordAsync` instead).

+### `onTap`

+Function to be called when a touch within the camera view is recognized.
+The function is also called on the first touch of double tap.
+Event will contain the following fields:
+- `x`
+- `y`

+### `onDoubleTap`

+Function to be called when a double touch within the camera view is recognized.
+Event will contain the following fields:
+- `x`
+- `y`

 ### Bar Code Related props

 ### `onBarCodeRead`